 Before we get started, here’s a quick tip for writing a book, Microsoft Word just doesn’t cut it.

 My favorite writing tool is Scrivener, a book writing software used by the most successful writers.
 Scrivener helps you stay organized, set word count goals, and keep better track of your writing sessions.
 Check out our full review of Scrivener here.

 In 2011, I had one of the best years of my life.
-That year, I wrote my first book, became a full-time writer, got my first book published, and had 80,000 people read my writing.
+That year, I wrote my first book, became a full-time writer, got my first book published, became a bestselling author, and had 80,000 people read my writing.

 But it didn’t happen over night.
 I had dreamed about and had been working toward those goals for eight years before that: eight years of failure, of trying to write books and not being able to finish them, eight years of wanting to be a writer but not knowing how to actually do it.

 Since then, I’ve written fifteen books, including one book that recently hit the Wall Street Journal bestsellers list.

 You might be thinking, “That’s cool, Joe.
 But you’re clearly a talented writing.
 Writing is hard work for me.”

 To be honest, it doesn’t come easy to me.
 In fact, if I told my high school English teachers I’m a writer, they would probably be shocked.